wp-plugins/tidio-live-chat/readme.txt

 == Frequently Asked Questions ==

 = Do I need to sign up in order to use the Chat? =
 No, in order to use the Chat you just need to install the add-on and it’s done!
-No registration/logging in.
+No registration/logging in required.

 = Can I add infinite number of agents? =
 Yes
-= Is there a way to translate everysingle element of TidioChat? = Yes, you can translate all elements of Tidio Chat in control panel
+= Is there a way to translate every single element of TidioChat? = Yes, you can translate all elements of Tidio Chat your control panel

 = Can I change the colour of the chat’s widget? =
 Yes, you can change the chat’s appearance according to your needs.